 There are hotels in Belogradchik.
-Well one “real” hotel and several guest houses.
+Well, one regular hotel and several guest houses.
 The Large Hotel Skalite has several restaurants and is a fairly comfortable option but pricier.
 You can also try to book in one of the local guesthouses as well.

-Language definitely is a bit trickier once you leave the city.
-I was lucky in that the friend with me was Bulgarian so we of course managed just fine.
+Language is definitely is a bit trickier once you leave the city.
+I was lucky to have a friend with me who was Bulgarian s, of course, rse managed just fine.
 Just a note for those traveling around.
 In Belogradchik there were people who spoke English but generally not well.